YouBase/white-paper/structured-data.md

 ### purpose'

 BIP43 recommends the use of a hardended purpose code to indicate the specification used by that subtree.
-We propose using branch 42' to identify a personal data store.
+We propose using branch 46' to identify a personal data store.
 All nodes under the specified purpose code should conform to the YouBase standard and will indicate to wallet software what to expect.

 ### profile'

 The profile level is also hardened and is used to define the structure of the nodes under it.
-Each profile record points to a Profile Definition which the client uses to build the interface and interpret meaning of records.
-Profile Definitions are covered in detail in the next chapter.
+Profile nodes point to a profile definition which the client uses to build the interface and interpret meaning of collections and records.
+Profile definitions are covered in detail in the next chapter.
 Some example profiles would be a health profile, identity profile, and social profile.

 A YouBase wallet can have multiple profiles of the same type.
 A person may have multiple social profiles for example, one for each social group they are a part of.
 This allows you to grant different levels of access to different people depending on the context you define.
 Since each profile is hardened and on an isolated branch of the tree there is no way to know they are related without the owner of the profiles permission.